xenorama/oneirotomy/README.md

 **the.jit.mojo** replaces the _speed_ attribute of any **jit.mo.func** object in the patch to control its _phase_ whenever jit.world is not running (like in non-realtime mode).
 It must therefore connect to any **jit.mo.func** object producing matrix data and will handle the rest.

 ## Feedback and development
 Please share your experience and ideas for development at any time.
-There will be plenty to discuss and optimize for sure.
+There will be plenty to discuss and optimize for sure, given that many territories of Max patching have hardly been touched upon in the course of developing this library.
-We shall thank you very much in advance for any input.
+We shall thank you very much in advance for any input or feedback.

 Tim Heinze
-Xenorama
+**Xenorama**